Skip to main content

 Screen Shot 2023-05-02 at 2 55 25 PM

-As we can see, there is a lot of data!
-You'll notice that it's very noisy.
+You'll notice that it's fairly noisy.
 The prices have to be treated as strings because of the '$' sign, and many of the fields contain empty strings or malformed HTML that was misparsed during the crawling process.
 In most cases, you'd have to spend time cleaning all this data, however, with Shaped you can feed it through and Shaped will do the cleaning for you.
 The way we do this is by treating all input data as unstructured, and using large language models to distill the meaning of each column.

 Shaped doesn't require much data to work.
 At a minimum we need to know the user_id, item_id, label, and created_at columns of the interactions table.
 If the users and items tables are provided then the only requirement is their respective id columns are aliased to user_id and item_id.